RuneBlaze/clade-phylo/README.md

 ## Requirements

 This is written in Julia (unfortunately not Python, and AFAIK school clusters don't have Julia).
-Install Julia 1.5 and install the following packages
+[Install Julia](https://julialang.org/downloads/) 1.5 and install the following packages

 ```
 DocOpt, Multisets, Combinatorics, DataStructures
 ```

-Or run the following in the Julia repl to install
+Or run the following in the Julia repl (running `julia` in unix systems) to install the packages
 ```julia
 using Pkg
 for pkg = ["DocOpt", "Multisets", "Combinatorics", "DataStructures"]